Eucratides I: Death

 The murder of Eucratides probably brought about a civil war amongst the members of the dynasty.
 The successors to Eucratides were Eucratides II and Heliocles I (145–130 BC), who was the last Greek king to reign in Bactria.
 Once the Yuezhi tribes overpowered Heliocles, the Greco-Bactrians lost control of the provinces north of the Hindu Kush.
+Other members of the dynasty were Plato of Bactria and probably Demetrius II, who in that case was not identical with the king Justin claimed was the enemy of Eucratides I.

-Two other members of the dynasty were Plato of Bactria and probably Demetrius II, who in that case was not identical with the king Justin claimed was the enemy of Eucratides I.
+Eucratides was the last known ruler of Ai-Khanoum, which was also his capital city.
+Ai-Khanoum was a prosperous Greek city in Bactria and excavations in the 20th century showed that it had all the hallmarks of a true Hellenistic city.
+It was likely destroyed at the end of Eucratides' reign in about 145 BC.

 The rule of the Greco-Bactrians soon crumbled following these numerous wars: